-ASC 321 provides limited implementation guidance on identifying observable price changes.
-It states that when identifying observable price changes entities should consider relevant transactions that occurred on or before the balance sheet date that are known or can reasonably be known.
+ASC 321 provides limited guidance on identifying observable price changes.
+It states that when identifying observable price changes, entities should consider relevant transactions that occurred on or before the balance sheet date that are known or can reasonably be known.
 To identify price changes that can be reasonably known, entities are expected to make a reasonable effort (without expending undue cost and effort) to identify any observable transactions but are not required to perform exhaustive searches.

-We believe that price changes to be used generally result from observable and orderly transactions between independent parties where the fair value of the consideration is readily determinable.
+We believe that price changes to be used generally result from observable and orderly transactions where the fair value of the consideration is readily determinable.
 For example, assume an entity becomes aware of a transaction in which the issuer of equity securities that the entity holds issued identical or similar securities on or before the balance sheet date.
 If those identical or similar securities were issued in exchange for cash or another security with a readily determinable fair value, the entity would consider that transaction price observable and adjust the carrying amount of its investment.
-However, if those identical or similar securities were issued to its employees in exchange for services, the transaction would not create an observable price that the investor would be required to use to adjust the carrying amount of its investment.
-For additional information on orderly transactions, refer to section 6 of our FRD publication, Fair value measurement.
+However, if those identical or similar securities were issued to employees in exchange for services, the transaction would not create an observable price that the investor would be required to use to adjust the carrying amount of its investment.
+Further, the issuance of equity securities to settle a preexisting forward contract or options pursuant to the original contractual terms would also not create an observable price on the settlement date because the terms of the forward or options were established before that date.
+For additional information on orderly transactions, refer to section 6 of our FRD, Fair value measurement.

-Applying the new measurement alternative for equity investments without readily determinable fair values may be challenging.
-Identifying observable price changes for these instruments requires entities to develop new policies, processes and controls to make sure they comply with the new standard.
+Applying the measurement alternative for equity investments without readily determinable fair values may be challenging.
+Identifying observable price changes for these instruments requires entities to develop policies, processes and controls to make sure they comply with the standard.
 Identifying transactions that can reasonably be known and evaluating whether undue cost and effort will need to be expended requires judgment.
 Specific facts and circumstances need to be considered as part of this assessment.